ProsPositive recruitment process & interview.

 I applied online.
 The process took 2 weeks.
-I interviewed at Alzheimer's Research UK (Cambridge, England) in Aug 2020
+I interviewed at Alzheimer's Research UK (Cambridge, East of England, England, England) in Aug 2020

 InterviewI applied online through Indeed.
 I received a phone call maybe a week or so later to let me know I had been shortlisted and I was given the option to choose between a selection of times on the selected interview date (of the following week).
 Everything was very organised and I felt that this allowed me to prep and feel generally relaxed ahead of the call.
 A couple of days before the interview I submitted a presentation which I had been asked to do, which would explain why I felt my experience & skills best matched me as an individual, to the job role.
 The call went really well, there were two people who interviewed me.
 They were both very friendly, so I felt very at ease and the interview went very smoothly.
 I presented for around 20 minutes and then they had prepared a series of questions for me.
 The interview was around 90 minutes long.
 I felt that I had really impressed the panel and they had also asked questions that fell out of their prepared list with I answered well.
 I was told I'd hear back from them (whether I had been successful or not) by COP that week (my interview was on a Tuesday).
 I didn't hear back until the following Wednesday from the recruitment department within ARUK that they still hadn't made a decision and that they'd be in touch when they had.
 It wasn't until the Friday on that second week that I emailed chasing for an update.
 I didn't hear back again until the following Monday (13 days after my interview and 8 days after I was told I'd have answer from them) that I hadn't been successful.
 Considering that I had made the panel aware that I was unemployed, I felt it very unfair to be left waiting as long as I had been.
 I sent my feedback to the company but I never heard back from them so I don't think had any time for me and they made no effort to help me with any interview feedback for my future job search.
 Luckily I haven't had that experience with any other company or organisation that I have applied or interviewed with since.
 I have been completely put off applying for a position with this organisation again after such a disappointing experience and I know others have had similar experience which is such a shame.
 I have however now fallen into a wonderful role within another organisation which I enjoy very much!